mdangiolo89/A-yeast-living-ancestor-reveals-the-origin-of-genomic-introgressions/README.md

 # Mapping LOH and introgressions’ boundaries
+This folder contains all files and scripts needed to reproduce the analyses performed in the corresponding paragraph of the paper, as well as final pan-introgression maps and LOH tables resulting from this analysis.

-This dataset comprises the reference genomes used in this paragraph of the manuscript, their subtelomeric coordinates and a list of reliable markers used to define loss-of-heterozygosity (LOH) regions in the living ancestor and introgression regions in the Alpechin, Brazilian bioethanol, Mexican agave and French Guyana clades.
+Files and scripts needed to reproduce the analyses are contained in the subfolders "Base files" and "Source code", respectively.
+"Base files" contains the reference genomes used in this paragraph of the manuscript, their subtelomeric coordinates and a list of reliable markers used to define loss-of-heterozygosity (LOH) regions in the living ancestor and introgression regions in the Alpechin, Brazilian bioethanol, Mexican agave and French Guyana clades.

-Files and scripts needed to reproduce the analyses performed in the paper are contained in the subfolders "Base files" and "Source code", respectively.
-To reproduce the analyses performed in the paper, please download the reads for the sample SAMN13540515 from the SRA, NCBI archive.
+To reproduce the analyses performed in the paper, download the reads for the sample SAMN13540515 from the SRA, NCBI archive.
+These reads correspond to the living ancestor.

 Usage:

-Download all the files in this folder including the base files and the scripts, and put them all in the same local directory on your computer, together with the example reads downloaded from SRA.
-Prior to start the analysis, ensure that the file "sample_infoDBV.txt" contains the prefix of the example reads (BCM_AQF) and the prefix of the reference genome on which you want to perform the mapping and variant calling (DBVPG6765 in this case).
-If you want to perform this analysis on other samples included in the paper, ensure to change the corresponding strings in the file "sample_infoDBV.txt".
+Download the files in the "Base files" and "Source code" folder and put them in the same local directory on your computer, together with the example reads downloaded from the SRA, NCBI archive.
+Prior to start the analysis, ensure that the files "sample_infoDBV.txt" and "sample_infoCBS.txt" contain the prefix of the example reads (BCM_AQF) and the prefix of the reference genome on which you want to perform the mapping and variant calling (DBVPG6765 for "sample_infoDBV.txt" and CBS432 for "sample_infoCBS.txt").
+If you want to perform this analysis on other samples included in the paper, ensure to change the corresponding strings in the file "sample_infoDBV.txt" and "sample_infoCBS.txt".
 In addition, before starting the analysis it is necessary to decompress the file "DBVPG6765_CBS432_LOHmarkers.txt.tar.gz" and name it "DBVPG6765_CBS432_LOHmarkers.txt".

 To launch the analysis, type on the command line:

+$ sh annotateSparLOHintrogressions.sh
-$ sh annotateLOHintrogressions.sh
+$ sh annotateScerLOHintrogressions.sh

 Since the analysis might take long to perform, it is recommended to use the options "nohup" to ensure that the process keeps running if the connection with the server is lost, and "&" to launch the process in background.
-The pipeline will produce many intermediate files, including bam files, vcf files and coverage files.
-The final files have the suffix "[CH].annotation and contain coordinates of LOH (in case the living ancestor is analysed, as in this example) or introgressions (in case Alpechin strains are analysed), in bed format.
-The file "$sample....C.annotation" contains coordinates in which the sample presents consecutive CBS432 (S. paradoxus) markers in homozygous state.
-The file "$sample....H.annotation" contains coordinates in which the sample presents consecutive CBS432 (S. paradoxus) markers in heterozygous state.
+The pipelines will produce many intermediate files, including bam files, vcf files and coverage files.
+The final files have the suffix "[CDH].annotation and contain coordinates of homozygous S. cerevisiae (D.annotation) or S. paradoxus (C.annotation) regions or heterozygous regions (H.annotation), in bed format.
 For a correct interpretation of the results, it is essential to consider the genomic background of your sample.
-In the case of the hybrid genome of the living ancestor and its derived clones, the coordinates included in the "$sample....C.annotation" file must be considered as homozygous S. paradoxus LOH, and the coordinates included in the "$sample....H.annotation" file must be considered as heterozygous regions of the genome.
+In the case of the hybrid genome of the living ancestor and its derived clones, the coordinates included in the "$sample....C.annotation" file must be considered as homozygous S. paradoxus LOH, the coordinates included in the "$sample....D.annotation" file must be considered as homozygous S. cerevisiae LOH and the coordinates included in the "$sample....H.annotation" file must be considered as heterozygous regions of the genome.
 In the case of the Alpechins, the coordinates included in the "$sample....C.annotation" file must be annotated as homozygous introgressions, and the coordinates included in the "$sample....H.annotation" file must be annotated as heterozygous introgressions.

-Please note that the same set of scripts has been used to annotate LOH and introgression regions in other samples included in the paper, which have a different structure in the name of their reads.
+Note that the same set of scripts has been used to annotate LOH and introgression regions in other samples included in the paper, which have a different structure in the name of their reads.
 For these additional samples, a modified version of the pipeline must be used and is available upon request.

 Pan-introgression maps for all the introgressed clades (Alpechin, Brazilian bioethanol, Mexican agave and French Guyana) are provided in a separate subfolder.